jellyfin/jellyfin-mpv-shim/README.md

 to python3, modified to use mpv as the player, and updated to allow all features of the remote control api for video playback.

+UPDATE: It looks like we have a reversal on the Plex Media Player situation.
+That being said, this project has proven to be interesting as a hackable Plex client, so I’ll probably still continue to add features.